tarifsanto/sysadmin/Knowledgebase/ActiveDirectory/AD-Notes.md

 	- when satisfied with Purpleknight and Ping Castle then implement Tiering Model
 	- Document the steps of tiering
 	- Test it with Bloodhound and Purple Knight
+	- Test to read the users description to read the written password
 	- Bring satisfied result from Bloodhound inspection

 	- If it works then write a PS script that creates tiering model including GPO in a single run